rticommunity/rticonnextdds-examples/examples/keyed_data/README.txt

 examine the key fields each time it needs to determine which data-instance is being modified.
-However, for performance and semantic reasons, it is better for your application to declare all the data-instances it intends to modify—prior to actually writing any samples.
+However, for performance and semantic reasons, it is better for your application to declare all the data-instances it intends to modify-prior to actually writing any samples.
 This is known as registration.

 Example Description